 Luckily, there’s some troubleshooting you can do to unclog the dishwasher before calling in a professional.

-Step 1: Start with the filter
+Step 3: Check the dishwasher filter

 To find the filter assembly, remove the bottom dish rack and look in the bottom of the tub.
 In some models, the assembly is located in a back corner, while in others it’s somewhere near the base of the spray arm.